luluzhou1/alinush.github.io/_includes/refs.md

 [^ZMBplus11]: **A New Approach to Weighted Multi-Secret Sharing**, by Zou, Xukai and Maino, Fabio and Bertino, Elisa and Sui, Yan and Wang, Kai and Li, Feng, *in 2011 Proceedings of 20th International Conference on Computer Communications and Networks (ICCCN)*, 2011

 [^ZMMplus20]: **DECO}: Liberating Web Data Using Decentralized Oracles for {TLS**, by Fan Zhang and Deepak Maram and Harjasleen Malvai and Steven Goldfeder and Ari Juels, *in Proceedings of the 2020 {ACM} {SIGSAC} Conference on Computer and Communications Security*, 2020, [[URL]](https://doi.org/10.1145%2F3372297.3417239)

+[^ZMQplus23]: **F3B: A Low-Overhead Blockchain Architecture with Per-Transaction Front-Running Protection**, by Haoqian Zhang and Louis-Henri Merino and Ziyan Qu and Mahsa Bastankhah and Vero Estrada-Galinanes and Bryan Ford, 2023, [[URL]](https://arxiv.org/abs/2205.08529)

 [^ZPK14]: **ALITHEIA: Towards Practical Verifiable Graph Processing**, by Zhang, Yupeng and Papamanthou, Charalampos and Katz, Jonathan, *in ACM CCS'14*, 2014, [[URL]](https://doi.org/10.1145/2660267.2660354)